bestwebsoft/quotes-and-tips-wordpress-plugin/readme.txt

 3. Frontend page with Quotes and Tips block.

 == Changelog ==

+= V1.17 - 19.02.2014 =
+* Update : Screenshots are updated.
+* Update : BWS plugins section is updated.
+* Update : We updated all functionality for wordpress 3.8.1.
+* Bugfix : Problem with empty author field is fixed.

+= V1.16 - 26.12.2013 =
+* Update : BWS plugins section is updated.
+* Update : We updated all functionality for wordpress 3.8.

+= V1.15 - 28.11.2013 =
+* Update : Tips icons updated.
+* Update : BWS plugins section is updated.

+= V1.14 - 30.10.2013 =
+* NEW : Add checking installed wordpress version.
+* Update : We updated all functionality for wordpress 3.7.1.
+* Update : Qoutes and Tips icons updated.
+* Update : Activation of radio button or checkbox by clicking on its label.
+* Bugfix : Default background now is used only if additional settings checked.
+* Bugfix : We fixed Qoutes author name and position fields errors.

 = V1.13 - 02.10.2013 =
 * NEW : The Ukrainian language file is added to the plugin.